keyboard_arrow_up

 Linear Low Density Polyethylene (LLDPE)

-A tough and flexible plastic primarily used in film applications, such as grocery bags, garbage bags, and landfill liners.
-LLDPE is preferred in injection molding due to its superior toughness and adaptability.
+A tough and flexible plastic primarily used in film applications such as grocery bags, garbage bags, and landfill liners.
+LLDPE is valued for its toughness and adaptability in selected molding applications.

 Mold